AveryEMcG/DatabasesProject/README.md

 operations.
 The entry point for the project is `Project.py` file.
 And the flow of execution follows the sequence of steps afterwards.
-The python version required for executing this project is 3.6.1. it runs via an intuitive display messages before Input/Output operations.

 ## Operation